 This gives Finance Directors early warning of changes in financial conditions.

-Falls in corporate bond yields and steady expectations of inflation over July led to an increase in IAS19 and FRS102 liabilities.
-At the same time, growth assets have fallen in value, although increases in the value of matching assets will have offset these losses to some extent.
-Overall, we have seen a slight worsening of the Pension Cost Accounting position of the UK’s DB schemes, although the position for individual schemes will vary significantly depending on liability profile and investment strategy, among other factors.
+Modest increases to both corporate bond yields and inflation over October mean that pension cost accounting liabilities remained fairly stable.
+Aggregate assets have decreased slightly over the month, with a fall in the value of growth assets in particular.
+Overall, we have seen a slight worsening in the balance sheet position of the UK’s DB schemes, although the position for individual schemes may vary significantly depending on liability profile and investment strategy.